esimov/gomp/README.md

 | ![compositing](https://github.com/esimov/gomp/blob/master/examples/comp/composite.png) |

 ### Blending modes
 For convenience, this package implements also some of the most used blending modes in Photoshop.
 Similarly to the alpha compositing, blending modes defines the result of compositing a source and a destination but without being constrained to the alpha channel.
 The implementation follows the blending formulas presented in the W3C document: [Compositing and Blending](https://www.w3.org/TR/compositing-1/#blending).
-These blending modes are not covered by Porter and Duff, but have been included in this package for convenience.
+These blending modes are not covered by Porter and Duff, but have been included into this package for convenience.

 | Blending modes
 |:--: